shock01/oig/README.md

 Event listeners are defined on a custom element named 'oig-listener'.
 Multiple events can be listened to by 'on' attribute on the listener element.

+- attributes
+     * on<eventType> - required attribute value is parsed and executed on current dataContext, multiple events can be specified on a single element
+     * target - optional attribute to specify the domId of the element that should equal the event target
+     * prevent-default - optional attribute to prevent default event action
+     * stop-progagation - optional attribute to stop propagation of event
+     * selector - optional attribute to select sibling of event target on which listener should be invoked

 The listener element event callbacks will be executed on the closest available dataContext.

 NB.
 Elements needs to have a closing tag otherwise event propagation will not work

      <div is="oig-context" data-view-model="main">
        <!-- listener -->